Lakewood Farm: History

-In August 1910, George Fulmer Getz, the owner of Chicago-based Globe Coal Company, purchased Lakewood Farm and the mansion built by Ida Fay.
-Getz was a self-made millionaire, and he and his wife were looking for a location to build a summer home.
+In August 1910, George Fulmer Getz, the owner of Chicago-based Globe Coal Company, purchased Lakewood Farm and the mansion built by Fay.
+He was a self-made millionaire, and he and his wife were looking for a location to build a summer home.
 However, they chose the Lakewood property with its already extant house.

-Contemporary newspaper articles during George Getz's lifetime, lookback articles in the decades following his death and a self-published book by Holland author Donald van Reeken all note that George Getz built Lakewood from barren wasteland.
-Research for the nomination, conducted by Valerie van Heest of Lafferty van Heest and Associates in Holland discovered the inaccuracy.
+Contemporary newspaper articles during Getz's lifetime, articles in the decades following his death, and a self-published book by Holland author Donald van Reeken all state that Getz built Lakewood from barren wasteland.
+Research for the nomination, conducted by Valerie van Heest, of Lafferty van Heest and Associates in Holland, discovered the inaccuracy.

 Weeks after purchasing Lakewood Farm in 1910, Getz's wife Susan died of complications from childbirth.
-Getz adjusted to life as a single father, and his plans for the Lakewood property shifted.
-He purchased additional adjacent property in 1911, and worked to develop the estate into a working fruit and poultry farm.
-He purchased more land in 1912 and later years amassing a total of 250 acres.
-He grew the poultry producing capabilities of the farm and began collecting exotic animals as a personal passion.
-He also began supporting the local county agricultural fair, through exhibiting his farm products there and funding of a new agricultural pavilion.
-In 1912 he brought two camels, as well as a number of other exotic animals, to display at the fair, which helped raise visitation and prompted locals to begin visiting Lakewood Farm at other times of the year.
+He adjusted to life as a single father, and his plans for the Lakewood property shifted.
+He purchased adjacent property in 1911, and worked to develop the estate into a working fruit and poultry farm.
+He purchased more land in 1912 and later years, amassing a total of 250 acres.
+He grew the poultry-producing capabilities of the farm, and began collecting exotic animals as a personal passion.
+He also began supporting the local county agricultural fair, through exhibiting his farm products there and funding a new agricultural pavilion.
+In 1912, he brought two camels, as well as other exotic animals, to display at the fair, which helped raise visitation and prompted locals to begin visiting Lakewood Farm at other times of the year.
 Getz welcomed the general public to his property.

 Getz continued to develop his property, constructing a number of outbuildings and improving the roads and other infrastructure.
-When the United States entered, World War I, however, Getz downsized and concentrated on producing food for the troops.
+When the United States entered World War I, however, he downsized and concentrated on producing food for the troops.
 After the war, he began shifting responsibilities to his business subordinates.
 In 1921, Getz held a Fourth of July celebration at Lakewood, with over 5000 attendees.
 He also began collecting more animals, including many exotic ones.
 Soon he had an elephant, orangutan, lions, ocelots, tigers, panthers, leopards, jaguars, kangaroos, bears, and pythons, among others.
 His personal menagerie became one of the largest in the country.